Macular Degeneration in Fort Lauderdale

-An Eye Condition Affecting Many Fort Lauderdale Area Elderly
+An Eye Condition Affecting Many Elderly Persons in the Fort Lauderdale Area

 Macular degeneration (also called age-related macular degeneration, or AMD) is a common eye disease that affects more than 10 million Americans including many seniors in the Fort Lauderdale area.